TnoAlex/Eligos/README.md

         <td>Call a method or access a property whose caller expression type is platform type in Kotlin.</td>
     </tr>
     <tr>
-        <td>Nullable Passed To Platform Type Parameter</td>
+        <td>Nullable Passed To Platform Parameter</td>
         <td>🟩</td>
-        <td>Kotlin passed a nullable parameter to a Java method which takes platform type parameter.</td>
+        <td>Kotlin passed a nullable parameter to a Java method which takes platform parameter.</td>
     </tr>
    <tr>
        <td>Uncertain Nullable Platform Type In Property</td>